Managing for Sustainability.

-A summary of all current stock status and catch effort information is published in the Ministry for Primary Industries annual plenary document.
-In terms of the volume of landings of stocks of known status, 97% of New Zealand’s stocks are functioning at or above their management targets, which means sustainability is not a concern.
+A summary of all current stock status and catch effort information is published in Fisheries New Zealand annual plenary documents.
+In terms of the volume of landings of stocks of known status, 95% of New Zealand’s stocks are functioning at or above their management targets, which means sustainability is not a concern.

 Eco-certification schemes provide additional third-party verification of sustainability practices for some fisheries.

 As seafood production increases to meet rising global demand, so have concerns of the seafood supply chain, consumers and environmental NGOs over the impact that commercial fishing is having on the environment.
 One way of providing assurances of more sustainable practices in wild capture fisheries is the use of seafood certification schemes.